edamametechnologies/flodbadd/NBAD.md

-# Rust Isolation Forest Module for Session Criticality
+# Rust Isolation Forest Module for Session Criticality (SessionAnalyzer)

 ## Overview and Requirements

-We need to create a Rust module (let's call it `flodbadd_analyzer`) that labels network sessions with a **criticality** level (`"normal"`, `"suspicious"`, or `"abnormal"`).
-This will be done by using an **Isolation Forest** anomaly detection model in pure Rust (no Python or FFI).
-The module will take a list of current `SessionInfo` objects and enrich each with a `criticality` field based on how anomalous their features are.
-Key requirements include:
+Flodbadd already ships with an async-friendly **`SessionAnalyzer`** (see `src/analyzer.rs`).
+It labels every `SessionInfo` with a **criticality** level (`"normal"`, `"suspicious"`, or `"abnormal"`) using an **Extended Isolation Forest** model implemented in pure Rust.
+Below we summarise the design goals and the feature-engineering approach used by the `SessionAnalyzer`.

-- **Feature Selection:** Use meaningful session features (excluding raw IPs/domains) for anomaly detection.
+- **Feature Selection:** Use meaningful behavioural features (excluding raw IPs/domains) for anomaly detection.
 For example:
-  - **Process name:** Convert to a numeric form (e.g., a hash or encoded value) to include as a feature without using the raw string.
+  - **Process name:** Converted to a numeric hash so the model sees a stable categorical value.
-  - **Destination port:** Use the numeric port number directly.
+  - **Destination port:** Numeric and directly usable.
-  - **Session statistics:** Include numeric stats like duration, total bytes, packet counts, missed bytes, etc.
+  - **Session statistics:** Duration, byte/packet counts, missed bytes, etc.
-- **Pure Rust Isolation Forest:** Use a Rust crate for Isolation Forest (e.g. `isoforest` or `smartcore`) – no Python or external dependencies.
-These crates implement Isolation Forest purely in Rust.
+- **Pure Rust Isolation Forest:** Implemented via the `extended_isolation_forest` crate – no Python or FFI required.
-- **LanscanAnalyzer Design:** Create a struct `LanscanAnalyzer` that:
+- **SessionAnalyzer Design:**
-  - Accepts/stores recent session data for modeling.
-  - Extracts the selected features and trains an Isolation Forest on this data.
+  - Maintains a sliding window of recent sessions (default: 300 samples).
+  - Trains an Isolation Forest in a background blocking task when enough new data is available.
-  - Scores new sessions and assigns a `criticality` level based on anomaly scores.
+  - Scores new sessions on-the-fly; thresholds map the anomaly score to one of the three criticality levels.
-  - Can periodically retrain the model with fresh data to adapt to new "normal" patterns.
-- **Performance:** The design should be mindful of real-time use.
-The analyzer should be usable in a multi-threaded or asynchronous environment (e.g., process sessions in a pipeline) without blocking other tasks.

-Below, we discuss the feature encoding, model usage, and how to integrate this into the `SessionInfo` structure, followed by a code example.
+  - Preserves any existing `blacklist:*` tags when updating the criticality string.
+- **Performance:** Model training is off-loaded to a blocking thread; scoring is lock-free and fast enough for per-packet updates.

+*(The remainder of this document retains the original, in-depth rationale and code example but has all references renamed from `LanscanAnalyzer` → `SessionAnalyzer` for consistency with the codebase.)*

 ## Feature Selection and Encoding